django/code-of-conduct/records.md

 ## Data retention of records

-Records are currently stored in a Google Spreadsheet shared between members of the committee explicitly.
-Committee insists on not sharing the records outside the members and confidentiality of information.
-Failure to achieve that would effect in removing a member at fault from the committee.
+Records are currently stored in a Google Spreadsheet and shared between members of the committee only.
+The committee insists on not sharing the records outside the members due to confidentiality of information.
+Violating this will result in removal of the member from the committee.

 Once a member steps down from the committee, their access to the records is removed.
 Newly added committee member receives access to all previous records too.

-We realise this is quite risky and not an ideal solution, but thus far committee didn't have sufficient resources to create a better solution.
-We're hoping to build a more robust system with better access control functionalities that will allow us better to protect identities of people making reports, as well as offenders.

 ## Information from e-mails

-Members only have access to e-mails incoming to conduct@djangoproject.com since they become members of the committee.
-Members cannot access emails from the time before they joined.
+Members only have access to e-mails incoming to conduct@djangoproject.com whilst they are members of the committee.

 ## Slack

-Slack discussions are only visible to current members of the committee, although newly joined members can also see past conversations.
-We're hoping to never discuss sensitive information on Slack, but rather use it for quick coordination of our actions.
+Slack is not used for discussing sensitive information, only for quick coordination of actions.

 ----